flash a ESP32-CAM to make a smart camera (esphome 3a)

 compile the ESPhome code into firmware

-What we’re trying to do is to add our code to the ESP chip and replace what’s currently there.
-We first copy and paste this code into the ESPhome interface and add our wifi password and network settings.
-We can also add a wifi signal meter.
+What we’re trying to do is to add ‘code’ to the ESP chip and replace what’s currently there.
+Copy and paste this code into the ESPhome interface and add your wifi password and network settings.
+The code adds a wifi signal meter for the helluvit.
 We can re-edit this code for future projects.

 # ITEMS IN BOLD NEED EDITING substitutions: devicename: cat_camera esphome: name: ${devicename} platform: ESP32 board: esp32dev #Enable logging logger: # Enable a connection to the Home Assistant API api: password: "YOUR Home ASSISTANT API password" ota: password: "" wifi: ssid: "YOUR_SSID" password: "YOUR WIFI PASSWORD" manual_ip: # Set this to the IP you want for the ESP static_ip: 192.168.1.171 # Set this to the IP address of the router.
 Often ends with .1 gateway: 192.168.1.1 # The subnet of the network.
 255.255.255.0 works for most homes #Author by airijia.com board: esp32dev esp32_camera: external_clock: pin: GPIO0 frequency: 20MHz i2c_pins: sda: GPIO26 scl: GPIO27 data_pins: [GPIO5, GPIO18, GPIO19, GPIO21, GPIO36, GPIO39, GPIO34, GPIO35] vsync_pin: GPIO25 href_pin: GPIO23 pixel_clock_pin: GPIO22 power_down_pin: GPIO32 name: ${devicename} cam resolution: 800x600 # Flashlight CHECK PIN output: - platform: gpio pin: GPIO4 id: gpio_4 light: - platform: binary output: gpio_4 name: ${devicename} light # The following can be omitted - platform: restart name: ${devicename} restart sensor: - platform: wifi_signal name: ${devicename} wifi signal update_interval: 600s - platform: uptime name: ${devicename} uptime